K73T-T/Vanta-MK.I/JOURNAL.md

 ## Day 6 5/30/25

-Made A bill of meterials
+Made A bill of materials
 4:36 PM - 7:02 PM

 ## Day 7 5/31/25 More cad